 when ready, click on the Render icon on tool bar or press R !

 set a guide at the end of a clip: press "end" key, use shortcut G for Add marker/guide quickly.

-Note that the guide will stick to its time placement, so if you close up gaps or edit stuff before it on the timeline, the guide will need moving again (it will snap to a clip end).
+Note that the guide will stick to its time placement, so if you close up gaps or make edits before it on the timeline, the guide will need moving again (it will drag and snap to a clip end).

 In the render dialogue select the area on the project to be encoded Full..
 Selected Zone..
 Guide Zone.

 You can however, clear the timeline if you need to, with just Ctrl-A and press D (with Timeline active)